 - Since only one work term may be failed/deferred regardless of the reason(s), should a subsequent work term be missed/failed/unsecured (not successfully completed for any reason) the student will be immediately removed from the co-op stream.

 - Students who are discontinued are not eligible for co-op work terms.

-- To be eligible for the co-op work term, the student must successfully complete all Level 1 courses with a minimum of 3.0 SWA (70% session weighted average) and no failures.
+- To be eligible for the co-op work term, students must successfully complete all Level 1 Courses with a minimum of 3.0 SWA (70% session weighted average) and no failures.

 - Login to MyCareer